fujitake/smart-building-quick-start-kit/devices/cameras/intrusion-detection/README.en.md

 ## Detect intrusion into the specified area.

-Run `intrusion_detect.py` and as soon as a person walks in front of the Raspberry Pi Camera, it will send the data to the MQTT broker.
+Run `intrusion_detect.py` and as soon as a person walks in front of the Raspberry Pi Camera, it will send the data to the MQTT Broker.

 ```
 python3 intrusion_detect.py \